 The truth was, I DID have plenty of self-control.
 I just wasn’t using it.
 I was afraid of losing my “safety net”.
 Of course, credit cards aren’t really a safety net.
 They’re a trap.
 And fear can absolutely be a sign of something that you actually would benefit from doing.

 Once I committed, for real, to getting out of credit card debt, it happened.
 And cutting up my cards and canceling my accounts confirmed that commitment.

 I didn’t need to freeze credit cards in ice, leaving them hanging around “just in case”.
 Once I got rid of the cards, I saw the truth about myself.
 I could do this.
 I could handle life without them, and plan ahead for those emergencies by building an emergency fund.
 It took time, and was a bit of a bumpy road, but I did it.
-Here are the steps we took to pay off over $147,000, in fact.

 YOU can rely on yourself too.